-In reality, there is no 'they', 'them', 'The Evil'.
+In reality, there is no 'they', 'them', or 'The Evil'.
 And the market?
 It couldn't care less about you, your opinion, who you are, if you deserve a profit or not, if you're a nice person who worked hard, it doesn't discuss with you which way to go, it will only crush you if you get in the way.
-The market is only telling you that you are wrong, wrong and wrong again.
-You need to accept failure without discussion, adjust to the new circumstances and change your opinion in an instance.
-A human ego hates failure, hates to change opinions so quickly.
+The market is only telling you that you are wrong, wrong, and wrong again.
+You need to accept failure without discussion, adjust to the new circumstances and change your opinion in an instant.
+A human ego hates failure and hates to change opinions so quickly.
 A good trader has no ego when trading.
 I have read several books written by Dr. Brett Steenbarger, and he can really explain this kind of thinking and how to deal with it.
-Look in my bookstore.

 When you are trading, you are not fighting with anybody out there, and nobody cares about you, and your opinion.
 You are only fighting your own ego.
 Accept failure, learn from it, and move on.